Photos and VideosMore Photos and Videos

 U.S. Air Force video by Master Sgt.
 Mark C. Olsen/Released

 Aviators of the 1-150th Assault Helicopter Battalion, New Jersey National Guard, look for displaced residents along the New Jersey coastline Oct.
-30, in the aftermath of Hurricane Sandy.
+30, in the aftermath of Sandy.

 Millions of people without power or mass transit after Sandy ripped through the region were warned Tuesday it would be days before basic services could be restored in the aftermath of the epic storm that flooded coastlines, sparked devastating fires, displaced thousands and took at least 38 lives.